Khey17/WebRest/oracle-kubernetes/README.md

-# Oracle + Kubernetes + Docker Project (Guide)
+# Oracle + Kubernetes + Docker Project

-This project shows how to run Oracle Database inside Kubernetes using Docker and connect to it like a normal Oracle database.
+This project demonstrates how to run an Oracle Database inside Kubernetes using Docker and connect to it as a normal Oracle database.
 You can upload SQL files, create users, and everything stays running even if you restart.
 No need to recreate it all every time.

 ---

-## Requirements/Dependancies
+## Requirements/Dependencies

 - **Docker Desktop** (with WSL2 backend enabled)
 - **Minikube** (Docker driver)